Aishwarya55621/Spotify_dataset_data_visualization_Aishwarya/README.md

 This bar chart shows the 10 artists with the highest number of tracks in the Spotify dataset.
 Each bar represents an artist and the corresponding count of their songs.

 Insights:
-🟣Classical composers like Giuseppe Verdi, Giacomo Puccini, Mozart, and Bach dominate the dataset, likely because their compositions are often recorded in multiple albums and variations.
+🟣Classical composers like Giuseppe Verdi, Giacomo Puccini, Mozart dominate the dataset, likely because their compositions are often recorded in multiple albums and variations.
 🟣Some modern entries like Juice Music also appear, indicating diversity in the dataset across time periods.
 🟣The dominance of a few artists suggests that the dataset is skewed towards certain creators, which may influence recommendation systems if not balanced.